melissanghia/Traffic-Monitor-Arduino-MakerSPACE/README.md

 | A4      | SDA (Accelerometer) |
 | A5     | SCL  (Accelerometer)|

+### Step 4: Connect the Arduino to a power source and start data logging!

 ## Code Explanation Part 1: Data logging
 Refer to [data logging sketch](/code/datalogging_sketch.ino).